Highlights from the Ratings and Financial Report for Viavi Solutions Inc. (VIAV)

 VIAV’s Market Performance

-VIAV stocks went down by -2.58% for the week, with a monthly jump of 2.66% and a quarterly performance of 9.33%, while its annual performance rate touched 7.40%.
-The volatility ratio for the week stands at 2.42% while the volatility levels for the past 30 days are set at 2.42% for Viavi Solutions Inc..
-The simple moving average for the period of the last 20 days is -1.59% for VIAV stocks with a simple moving average of 3.52% for the last 200 days.
+VIAV stocks went down by -0.82% for the week, with a monthly drop of -0.06% and a quarterly performance of 9.29%, while its annual performance rate touched 7.01%.
+The volatility ratio for the week stands at 2.11% while the volatility levels for the past 30 days are set at 2.32% for Viavi Solutions Inc..
+The simple moving average for the period of the last 20 days is -1.89% for VIAV stocks with a simple moving average of 3.17% for the last 200 days.

 Analysts’ Opinion of VIAV